shegoj/Linux_Essentials/B_Lecture.md

     type: vim config.txt
     navigate to the 4th line
-    press escape button, then press 'dd' to copy the line press esc, then ':x!' ( to save and exit)
+    press escape button, then press 'dd' to delete the line press esc, then ':x!' ( to save and exit)